 There is an old saying: what counts is what’s measured.
 It means that people focus on what is being measured, often at the expense of what was actually desired.
 It is, therefore, worth considering what behaviour your possible metrics might drive.
 Measuring click-through rates, for example, drives selection of catchy headlines, but not the development of good, useful content.
 Measuring content consumption might lead marketers to share popular content that says nothing about your company’s vision and ability to address your customers’ problems.
 Avoid the measurable in favour of the meaningful, even if it is much harder to assess.

-There are a number of people involved in a thought leadership programme, including internal experts, marketers, and senior managers who are sponsoring the programme.
+There are a number of people involved in a thought leadership programme.
+They could include internal experts, marketers, and senior managers who are sponsoring the programme.
 All these groups need to be clear about the objectives of the programme, and also what is being measured.
 It is worth taking time to get agreement among your stakeholders to avoid problems later.